ziyizhang-1/mlflow/_posts/2019-11-25-Bay-Area-MLflow-Meetup-at-Databricks.md

 ---
 layout: post
-title:  "Bay Area MLflow Meetup @ Databricks in San Francisco, CA"
+title:  "Bay Area MLflow Meetup @ Databricks on December 16, 2019"
 date:   2019-11-25
 categories: news
 ---

 Join us on Dec 16th for an evening of tech-talks about MLflow and Machine Learning from Microsoft, Google, and Databricks.

-[RSVP](https://www.meetup.com/Bay-Area-MLflow/events/266614106/) if you live in the Bay Area.
+[RSVP](https://www.meetup.com/Bay-Area-MLflow/events/266614106/) if you are in the Bay Area.

 ## Agenda